UPCOMING

 A thousand little mistakes will poison that first read.

 But it doesn’t have to be that way.
-A Perfect Pass can purge your script of all those errors and shortcomings, ensuring a nearly bullet-proof first read.
+A Perfect Pass can purge your script of all those errors and shortcomings, ensuring a first read that's nearly bullet-proof.

 While dozens of script consultants, script doctors, script readers and other “script experts” are out there waiting to take your money, not one of them offers the simple, practical, invaluable service I do: fixing your mistakes and vastly improving the clarity and readability of your screenplay.

-No other script expert will touch your screenplay.
+No other script expert will put hands on your screenplay.

 I will.
-I deliver actual bang for your buck.
+That means I deliver visible bang for your buck.

 My work on your script will go far beyond proofreading.
-As a film and television writer with over 25 years of experience and a professor of screenwriting in a world-class film school, I know exactly how to cast your work in its best light.
+As a film and television writer with over 25 years of experience and a professor of screenwriting in world-class film schools, I know exactly how to cast your work in its best light.

 Make that first read your best.
 You can’t afford not to.